 The majority of the Impressionists applied paint in small touches of pure colour rather than broader, blended strokes, thus making pictures which seemed dazzlingly brighter....also believed in painting out of doors, and in trying to catch a particular fleeting impression of colour and light rather than making a synthesis in the studio (Dictionary of Art Terms).

 Susan Elkins’ skill with light and color is recognizable.
 For fifty years she has painted plein air (directly from nature) with some additions in studio for larger works; her intent is to express the beauty and subtleties of nature.
 She handles colour to express arrangements and harmonies with a concern for layering, strength of light and balance.
 The appearance of a spontaneous approach belies the constructed quality.
 She seeks to capture mountain peaks, still life or sun-filled flower gardens by concentrating on the color and light in front of her easel.

 "I was taught to see colour first, then the object…"

 Born in Montreal, Susan Elkins studied at the Montreal Museum of Fine Arts, the Sir George Williams School of Art (Montreal) and the Cape School of Art (Provincetown, Massachusetts) in the late 1960s through the 1970s.
 She has dedicated herself to painting impressionistically since that time.
 She moved to Banff more than forty years ago.

 “…it is light and atmosphere that create the color key in nature – the most important element in a painting…”

 She has participated in solo and group exhibitions across Canada and in the USA.
-Her work is represented in a number of Canadian and international private collections as well as corporate and public collections, including the Whyte Museum of the Canadian Rockies (Banff), the Alberta Foundation for the Arts, Gulf, Shell and Texaco, and the Calgary Petroleum Club.
+Her work is represented in a number of private collections in Canada, the USA, Korea, China, Australia as well as corporate and public collections, including the Whyte Museum of the Canadian Rockies (Banff), the Alberta Foundation for the Arts, the Calgary Petroleum Club, Gulf, Shell and Texaco.